 While we can’t control if external Google and Yahoo accounts mark emails from The New School as spam, there are some things that you can do as a sender to prevent this from happening.

-With Google and Yahoo’s new requirements, you must provide clear and easy unsubscribe options.
-Since Google will be requiring one-click unsubscribes starting June 2024, we recommend that you offer one-click unsubscribes.
-If not currently possible with the vendor you are using, we recommend that you work with your vendor to ensure that unsubscribing from your emails is as easy as possible for the recipient.
+Google will be requiring one-click unsubscribes starting June 2024.
+Please work with your vendor to ensure that unsubscribing from your emails is as easy as possible for the recipient.

 Quickly Honor Unsubscribe Requests